llbit/chunky-docs/docs/troubleshooting.md

 ## Black blocks with a red X

+This happens when Chunky could not find a Minecraft installation to load textures from.

 The black box with a red cross over it is the texture used in place of missing textures.

-This happens when Chunky could not find a Minecraft installation to load textures from.
+See the below section for more about how to fix missing/wrong textures.

+## Wrong Textures / Changing Texture Pack

-Chunky needs to load textures from a Minecraft installation or a resource pack, otherwise it uses its own built-in textures or the missing texutre.
+Chunky needs to load textures from a Minecraft installation or a resource pack, otherwise it uses its own built-in textures for the missing texutre.

-The problem can be fixed by either:
+If you get the wrong textures when you create a 3D scene, there are two things you can do:

-* Updating the path to your Minecraft installation in the Chunky launcher.
+* Update the path to your Minecraft installation in the Chunky launcher.
-* Loading a resource pack that contains the missing textures.
+* Load a resource pack that contains the missing textures:
+    * In the main Chunky window, click the Options tab then click "Edit resource packs".
+    * Use the "Resource Packs" window to select your texture pack.

 ## I try to create a new scene but it is empty